RickRinewalt/pipeline/README.md

 Thanks to Waylon for sharing your discoveries!

+Impatient and want to get started?
+Hit the [setup instructions](#setup-instructions)!

 ## Who this is for
 If you are just wanting something easy to help you prototype an idea then you might be better off with https://v0.dev/ or https://lovable.dev/.